foundersandcoders/Product-Management-Curriculum/core-modules/discovery-workshop/assumptions-table.md

 ---
 description: >-
-  This exercise will look at the assumptions a product manager is making about their users, the problem area or the product they're making.
+  This exercise will look at the assumptions a Product Manager is making about their users, the problem area or the product they're making.
 ---